SQream/sqream_docs/guides/operations/setup/recommended_pre-installation_configurations.rst

       $ sudo apt-get install -y nodejs

+3. Verify the node version:

+..
-3. Verify the node version: **Comment - is this step relevant only for installing on Ubuntu, or on CentOS as well?**
+	 **Comment: - is this step relevant only for installing on Ubuntu, or on CentOS as well?**

    .. code-block:: console